- Surgery for Absent, Enlarged or Asymmetric Areola or Nipples

 What are Inverted Nipples?

 Inverted nipple, or retraction of the nipple, are nipples that point inwards rather than out.
 Inverted nipples can also cause concern and difficulties with breastfeeding.
 Nipples are also one of the erogenous zones and if the nipple is inverted this may also affect sexual stimulation for some women and men.
+The exact size, asymmetry and shape of an inverted nipple may be difficult to predict prior to everting the nipple.
+Further surgery may be required to make adjustments once the nipple has been everted.

 An inverted nipple can be surgically everted, or can be trained to be everted by the surgical insertion of a nipple bar and support structure.
 This later technique requires less surgical intervention and some patients also like the idea of nipple jewellery to train the nipple to be everted.